 - One-Time Codes are valid for one day and expire at the end of your business hours.

 - Time-Period Codes are fantastic for vendors who need access over a longer period, like during a unit turn.
-You can set the start and end dates—for example, for a three-week renovation project.
+You can set the start and end dates, for example, for a three-week renovation project.
+(Note: these codes can only be set 24 hours in advance).

-- Select who the code is for (e.g., an external person like a vendor or a prospect) and click Send.
+- Select who the code is for (e.g., an external person like a vendor or a prospect).

 For those rare occasions when you need to override everything, every lock has a master code.
 This is your "skeleton key" for the modern age, overriding resident privacy mode and any other settings.